Ronan Moore: Politics

-At the 2019 Meath County Council election, Moore won a seat for the Social Democrats in the Trim local area.
-In 2020 he was elected as Cathaoirleach in the Trim District.
-At the 2020 general election he stood as in the Meath West constituency, but was not elected.
+At the 2019 Meath County Council election, Moore won a seat for the Social Democrats in the Trim local electoral area.
+In 2020 he was elected as Cathaoirleach of Trim Municipal District Council following its second AGM.
+At the 2020 general election he stood in the Meath West constituency, but was not elected.
 He was re-elected at the 2024 Meath County Council election.
 He also stood unsuccessfully at the 2024 general election for Meath West.
+He has served as the Cathaoirleach of Trim Municipal District since 2024, and was re-elected in 2025.

 Moore, along with other councilors, opposed a motion to remove the books To Kill a Mockingbird and Of Mice and Men from the school curriculum due to racist language.
 He defended the books by saying they were important in teaching students about the history of racism and racial injustice.

+Personal life

+As of 2015, he lives in Trim with his wife and children.
+He is a board member of the Trim Family Resource Centre.